 Wave-USB Sample Delay Effect using a DAW

-Here's an overview of how to use the Wave-USB and a DAW to generate a delayed laser image on a 2nd scan head.
+Here's an overview of how to use the Wave-USB and a DAW to generate a delayed laser image on a 2nd laser projector.
 This has created some rather unique effects!

 The basic requirements for this would be a pair of ADATs, a USBStreamer (or MCHStreamer), a digital audio workstation (DAW), two laser projectors and an laser image source.